narcatix/pa-editor-tutorial/videos/script.md

 ### Practice example
 Now let's have a practice example!
 During practice examples I will be showing you how to use the information we have learned to make something cool.

-Let's make a very simple projerctile arrow using two objects.
+Let's make a very simple projectile arrow using two objects.
 I am going to use a triangle shape for the arrow head and a rectangle shape for a shaft.
 - I will go ahead and create the first object by clicking on the 'Object' control bar button.
 	- I now have a new object placed on the timeline.
 I will drag the timeline scrubber to overlap with the object so I can see what it looks like in the preview.
 I want to edit this object, so I will select it by clicking on it on the timeline, which brings up the Object Properties panel.